 Law enforcement in Volusia and Flagler counties try to keep people suffering from addiction out of jails by diverting individuals accused of nonviolent offenses to drug courts.
 The courts are designed to keep participants accountable while providing resources for recovery.
 Participants of drug and DUI courts in Flagler and Volusia counties receive treatment from the Stewart-Marchman-Act Behavioral Healthcare center.

 The Volusia County Drug Court is a comprehensive rehab program for nonviolent offenders charged with a drug-related felony.
-It’s a voluntary program that includes random drug testing, counseling, group therapy and regular court appearances.
+It’s a voluntary program that includes random drug testing, counseling, group therapy and other forms of court-ordered rehab.
 The program also provides referrals to life-skills and vocational training programs.

 Volusia County also has a DUI Court.
 The court is for people who have been repeatedly charged with alcohol-related offenses, first-time offenders who had a high blood alcohol level at the time of arrest or young offenders.
 The program includes random urine screenings, counseling and other treatment programs.